 - Wall Enclosure in Front Yard (PDF)

 It is strongly recommended that any homeowner planning to make site modifications to their property should first have a boundary survey completed on their property.
 This will help identify where structures are located and if they conform to setbacks.
 Legally nonconforming residences would be limited by the Nonconforming Section of the Zoning Ordinance.

 Is your home located in one of the city's designated historic districts?
 Before you make any alterations affecting the exterior appearance you will need to obtain a Certificate of No Effect or Certificate of Appropriateness.
-Contact Steve Venker, Historic Preservation Officer, at 480-312-2831 PRIOR to submitting your plans.
+Contact Steve Venker, Historic Preservation Officer / City Archaeologist, at 480-312-2831 PRIOR to submitting your plans.
 Check out the Historic Home Rehabilitation Program.

 There are two R1-7 zoned subdivisions and one R-4/R-5 zoned subdivision that are also part of the Historic Property zoning overlay district.
 These historic districts are the Town and Country Scottsdale, Village Grove 1-6, and Villa Monterey Units 1-7.

 If you live in one of these historic districts, you will need to submit a Pre-Application request and obtain necessary approvals from the Historic Preservation Commission before making any exterior modifications, including paint color changes, to the home.
 Check out the Historic Preservation Program, and suggested Guidelines Regarding Front Yard Walls and Fences (PDF).